 Applying for jobs in Central Govt.
-Institutes like AIIMS, forensic labs, agricultural sector.
+Institutes like AIIMS, forensic labs, the agricultural sector, and others.

-It’s a beautiful organization to start with and a fantastic career option for a fresh dental graduate/post graduate while looking onto the current state of dental jobs available and otherwise also in terms of patient exposure, challenging cases in challenging conditions, job satisfaction, financial aspects and much more.
+It’s a beautiful organization to start with and a fantastic career option for a fresh dental graduate/post-graduate while looking onto the current state of dental jobs available.
+Also in terms of patient exposure, challenging cases in challenging conditions, job satisfaction, financial aspects and much more.
 Its the one chance for a civilian student to be part of the Indian Army.
-It is the only organisation in India right now to provide so many dental jobs in a govt’ sector to dental graduates both UG and PG
+It is the only organization in India right now to provide so many dental jobs in a Govt. sector to dental graduates both UG and PG

 How to Get Entry?